quietfanatic/verdant-fang/log.md

 - Looked up cave references.
 Caves are very chaotic and illegible, so it'll be a big challenge making that work with game rooms which need to be geometric and legible.
 Also my art skill level.
+#####2024-02-03 S
+- Made a simple cave background,  It's passable and better than nothing.
+- Did more animation work, including falling, landing, and crouching frames, and improved existing ones.
+- Implemented attack hitbox.
+No enemies to hit but you can bounce off walls.
+- Added sound effects for footsteps and stabbing.
+- Improved player control logic a bit.
+- Revised settings and state resource loading.